ghinda/acornmediaplayer/README.md

 Take a look at [Video for Everybody](http://camendesign.com/code/video_for_everybody).

-Acorn Media Player is a project by [Ionut Cristian Colceriu](http://www.ghinda.net).
+Acorn Media Player is a project by [Ionut Colceriu](http://www.ghinda.net).